Penalizing complexity priors for Bayesian inference of circular models: Simulation Study and Comparisons

+The $\hat{R}$ values for this simulation study are shown in the left-hand side of \autoref{fig:rhat_card_and_wc}.
+The plot shows that the $0.5\times\operatorname{Beta}(a,b)$ prior does not converge in the Stan model for large $\ell$ values and large sample sizes, whereas the $\operatorname{Uniform}(0,0.5)$, PCC, and PCU priors converge successfully.

-From the results given in \autoref{fig:cardioid_simulation}, we could observe that both PCU and PCC priors have much more stable and accurate performance than the $2\times\operatorname{Beta}\left(a,b\right)$ prior.
+From the results given in \autoref{fig:cardioid_simulation}, we could observe that both PCU and PCC priors have much more stable and accurate performance than the $0.5\times\operatorname{Beta}\left(a,b\right)$ prior.
 Moreover, the PCU prior performs better than the PCC prior around the $\ell=0$ boundary, whilst the PCC prior naturally perform better around the $\ell \rightarrow 0.5$ boundary.
 This fact demonstrates the importance of base model selection when employing PC prior.
-In addition, the $\operatorname{Uniform}\left(0,0.5\right)$ prior performs well in the simulation study except for the situation of being at the $\ell=0$ boundary.
-However, as discussed in \Cref{sec:comparison_and_investigation_of_common_priors.cardioid_distribution}, the $\operatorname{Uniform}\left(0,0.5\right)$ prior is also not recommended as it will also overfit the data.
+In addition, the $\operatorname{Uniform}\left(0,0.5\right)$ prior performs well in our simulation settings, and it is able to recover the true value except when $\ell = 0$ lies at the boundary.
+However, as discussed in Section 4.1.2, the $\operatorname{Uniform}\left(0,0.5\right)$ prior does not allocate sufficient density around both base models, and is therefore not recommended.
+It is worth nothing that almost all priors cannot recover the truth at the $\ell = 0$ boundary, except for the $0.5\times\operatorname{Beta}\left(a,b\right)$ prior with $a < 1$, and the PCU prior with small $\alpha$ values (when $U$ is fixed).
+This is not surprising since the estimate cannot go below $0$ and it is almost impossible to recover the truth if the truth is right at the boundary.

-\subsubsection{Wrapped Cauchy Distribution}
+\subsection{Wrapped Cauchy Distribution}